-The regulations promulgated under Section 85A (the Regulations) adhere to the arm's-length principle and incorporate the approach taken in the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (the OECD Guidelines2) and the approach taken in Section 482 of the US Internal Revenue Code (Section 482) towards determination of the correct analysis methods for examining an international transaction between related parties.
+The regulations promulgated under Section 85A (the Regulations) adhere to the arm's-length principle and incorporate the approach taken in the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (the OECD Guidelines), issued in 2017, and the approach taken in Section 482 of the US Internal Revenue Code (Section 482) towards determination of the correct analysis methods for examining an international transaction between related parties.
 It should be noted, however, that certain tax circulars offer a 'safe-harbour' mechanism with specific margins.

 The term 'special relationship' includes the association between an individual (including an entity) and that individual's relatives, the control of one party to the transaction over the other, or the control of one individual over the other parties to the transaction, whether directly or indirectly, individually or jointly with other individuals.

 'Control' means holding, directly or indirectly, 50 per cent or more of one of the indicators of control.
 An indicator of control is defined as:

 - the right to profits;

 - the right to appoint directors or the general manager or other similar positions;